 Infiltration was performed using molten paraffin wax (MP: 600 to 620C) with 3 changes each.
 Tissues were embedded in blocks with careful attention provided towards the orientation of the tissue.
-(Suvarna et al. 2019).
+(Suvarna et al., 2019).
 This step was crucial to obtain sections that clearly show the relationship between the venom gland and the aculeus.